 Create a graph, such as a Junction Graph for an element known to have Real-Time Data connected to it.

 If data has been associated through the Real-Time Data Connection, a prompt will appear asking if you wish to view the comparison data.
-Press the Yes button.
+Click Yes.

-You will be presented with the Real-Time Data Connection dialog.
-If you wish to view the data based on the settings contained in the file, select the Apply button.
-You can alter the Data Calibration settings, and then press Apply to view the data with these changes.
+You will be presented with the Real-Time Data Connection dialog box.
+If you wish to view the data based on the settings contained in the file, click Apply.
+You can alter the Data Calibration settings, and then click Apply to view the data with these changes.
 Doing this will not alter the data contained in your data file.

 The data that is contained within the file for the date that has been specified will be imported into the graph.